TheDaniel3131/mES-Notes/Algorithmics/Notes.md

 - Search: Exploring a search space to find a desired solution.
 It can be used in various problem-solving scenarios, such as finding a path in a graph or searching for an element in a list.
 Basically, search algorithms and backtracking.

 # Chapter 3: Algorithm Analysis & Asymptotic Growth Rate

+- Algorithm is a step-by-step process to solve any problem which can be written in many ways.
+We need to analyze these algorithms to obtain the best or optimum solution.

+- Algorithm expects to work fast for any input size.
+Small input size works the best.

+- To analyze the validity of an algorithm -> Order of growth